kr04/CV/README.md

 - Full stack web development in Python, DJango, HTML, CSS, JQuery, JavaScript and MySQL
 - Automation using Jenkins
 - Tools development in Python
+- Application development in C
-- Testing automation using Selenium
+- Testing autoamtion using Selenium and RCPTT

 <a name="Certifications"></a>